Transform teamwork with Confluence. See why Confluence is the content collaboration hub for all teams.

 When you’re done, your goal might look something like this: “Schedule at least one team-wide activity per month.”

 Now you know exactly what you expect of yourself and your team.
-But, remember that this isn’t a set-and-forget exercise.
+But remember that this isn’t a set-and-forget exercise.
 You actually have to follow through and track how well you’re doing.
-Here on the Confluence team, we use Signals and Measures to keep a close eye on our goal progress.
+Here on the Confluence team, we use Signals and Measures to keep a close eye on our progress toward goals.
 You can find out more about those in this playbook.
+Using digital tools or structured approaches to track your progress is essential for staying accountable and ensuring you’re moving toward your goals.

 4. Set a deadline